Flood Insurance

 Some private policies may offer additional coverage for basements, finished rooms, or extra living expenses.

 Flood insurance is available through the federally backed NFIP (National Flood Insurance Program) and select private insurers.
-Gateway will explain every option and help you select the right fit.
+Gateway will explain options that are available and help you select the right fit.

 Is Your Property at Risk?
-Understanding Flood Zones & Maps
+Understanding Flood Zones and Maps

-Missouri River corridors, low-lying neighborhoods, and areas with poor drainage are higher risk-even in Bismarck and south Bismarck.
+River corridors, low-lying neighborhoods, and areas with poor drainage are higher risk.

-Use FEMA's Flood Insurance Rate Maps (FIRMs) and Burleigh County resources to check if your home is in a designated floodplain or has drainage/ice-jam concerns.
+Use FEMA's Flood Insurance Rate Maps (FIRMs) and county resources to check if your home is in a designated floodplain or has drainage/ice-jam concerns.

 Lenders may require flood insurance for mortgages on properties in FEMA flood zones.